 - Library Outreach and Engagement

-- New Faculty is open to those who have been hired as faculty at UBC in approximately the past 24 months
+- New Faculty is open to those who have been hired as faculty at UBC within the past 24 months.

 - Peer Review of Teaching is open to participants who have completed an introductory 'Peer Review of Teaching' workshop at CTLT.